dalesgit/logseq/pages/Epiphany-1-final.md

 > Jesus was born a human being, humble as that is, and he became known, he was manifest to the world, as the **Messiah** and **Son of God**.

-The season is marked above all by the account of Jesus’ **baptism** by John.
+The season of Epiphany begins with the account of Jesus’ **baptism** by John.
 The way had been prepared by the prophets – John being the latest example.
 And it was at that moment that God Himself announced to the world the relationship between Jesus and Abba, Father.

 > This is my beloved son!